pulumi/docs/content/blog/announcing-python-tooling-improvements/index.md

 ## Other improvements

-Another improvement we've made is hovering tooltips in IDEs.
+Another improvement we've made is to hover tooltips in IDEs.
 Hovering over members in PyCharm and VS Code with Pylance now shows the member's associated documentation:

 ![PyCharm](pycharm-hover.png)